snwh/moka-icon-theme/README.md

 *Running as root will install the icon set in '/usr/share/icons' to be available system-wide.

-For Ubuntu and its derivatives, Moka is available in a Launchpad PPA* which can be added using:
+For Ubuntu and its derivatives, Moka icons (and its variants) are available in a Launchpad PPA* which can be added using:

     sudo add-apt-repository ppa:snwh/moka-icon-theme-daily